roy-jingyang/weasel_detection/README.md

 implementations are done in Python (version 3.12.1).
 Specifically, interactive visualizations are built using Python-Altair[^VanderPlas2018].

-The implemented methods are evaluated on a proprietary event log dataset as indicated in the paper.
+The implemented methods are evaluated on a publicly accessible event log dataset as indicated in the paper.
 The evaluation results can be found in the corresponding notebook.